-Get in touch with Katie to talk through your idea and see how your idea can help Wiltshire Sight support local people living with sight loss!
-Call Katie on 01380 723682 or email [email protected]
+Get in touch with Karen to talk through your idea and see how your idea can help Wiltshire Sight support local people living with sight loss!
+Call Karen on 01380 723682 or email [email protected]

 Your support makes a different to people like Robert…

 Robert was a HGV driver, living with his family in Norfolk, when he had a stroke and lost his sight.
 Upon losing his sight, Robert’s family situation broke down and he moved out, relocating to Wiltshire and sleeping on a friend’s sofa.